On this page

 About the project

-The site at New Street, Brighton is 10km from the CBD in the City of Bayside.
-It is close to schools, transport, employment opportunities, shopping and Port Phillip Bay.
-The buildings on the site, known as “walk-ups”, were built in the 1960s and are no longer suitable for the current needs of Victoria’s social housing tenants and families.
+The buildings on the site, known as 'walk-ups', were built in the 1960s and are no longer suitable for the current needs of Victoria’s social housing tenants and families.

 - An open space area in the centre of the site, approximately 2,000sqm in size